 How Dental Implant Surgery is Performed

-Benefits of Choosing Dental Implants
+Benefits of Choosing Implants

 In terms of function, dental implants help with chewing, eating, and smiling by stabilizing the surrounding bone, tissue, and teeth.
 They also perform preventative care for issues caused by prolonged missing teeth, such as shifting, periodontal disease, and bone loss.

-Risks with Dental Implant Procedures
+Risks with Implant Procedures

 Like any oral procedure, you must be aware of risks, even if minimal.
 Your dentist will ensure you’re a good candidate for dental implants before the process.
 Some risks or side effects include infection, gum recession, nerve damage, and bleeding.
 Even with these risks, the implant failure rate is very low.
 Your dentist will always take the proper precautions to support the implant procedure and minimize these risks to ensure long-term success.